rock72427/ExpressJS-Notes/notes.md

 - Microservices is a small, loosely coupled distributed service.
 - Each microservice is designed to perform a specific business function and can be developed, deployed and scaled independently.
+- Microservices can be written in a variety of programming language, and frameworks, and each service acts as a mini-application on its own.
+- Microservices work by breaking down a complex application into smaller, independent pieces that communicate and work together, providing flexibility, scalability and easier maintenance.

+## API Testing

+- API Testing is a type of software testing that analyze an API to verify that it fullfills the expected response.
+- These Testing either perform directly on the API or as a part of integrating testing.

+## API Testing Tools

+- API Testing Tools allows the developer's to test server API's without view component(UI).
+- These tools are directly intergated with API's to send the request to the server and get the response.
+- Some of the popular API Testing Tools are:
+  - Postman
+  - Swagger
+  - Insomnia
+  - RapidAPI
+  - ThunderClient

+## Postman

+- Postman is a software that offers an API platform to design, buid, test and collabrate on APIs.